pbauermeister/dfd/doc/README.md

 You can include a file as includee.

-Say we have a file named `includee.part` containing:
+Say you have a file named `includee.part` containing:
 ```
 process	P1	Process 1
 process	P2	Process 2
 ```

-In any other DFD we can include the file `includee.part` by `#include includee.part`:
+In any other DFD, you can include the file `includee.part` by `#include includee.part`:

 ```data-flow-diagram includer.svg